 There are many of these types of books out there (animals writing in first person about their neurotic traits) and I think we have them all.
 This one is our favorite.
 Sadie (11) loves to read these aloud and this type of book just cracks her up so much—it's pretty funny, both the book and her reaction to it.

 Guinness World Records 2014

-Okay, not the most literary choice, but I tell you, they have spent HOURS poring over last year's 2013 book so this 2014 will be purchased this year.
+Okay, not the most literary choice, but I tell you, they have spent HOURS pouring over last year's 2013 book so this 2014 will be purchased this year.
 Kids LOVE this book.
 I remember being obsessed with the old paperback black and white ones when I was little.
 It makes dinner conversation pretty dang funny.
 I swear they can remember every fact in there.
 Who knew skin could get so stretchy?